eventespresso/event-espresso-core/docs/C--REST-API/rest-api-changelog.md

 This is a log of client-facing changes made to the EE4 REST API (ie, changes to internal implementations aren't listed here, just changes that affect consumers of the API).
 For a complete list of changes to EE4, please see [the EE4 changelog](https://eventespresso.com/wiki/ee4-changelog/)

+## $VID:$
+- Fixed password-protected events, venues, and attendees so their sensitive data is replaced with default data.
+- Added `password` query parameter for reading password-protected data.
+- Added read-only property `_protected` to REST entities, which is a list of all the properties which were replaced with default data.

 ## 4.9.66
 - Added foreign keys to REST API responses